Frequently Asked Questions

-7) Can plasterboard dot and dab adhesive be use?
+Can plasterboard dot and dab adhesive be used?

-8) Besides tile a dhesive, can other adhesives be used?
+Besides tile adhesive, can other adhesives be used?

 Only non-solvent, non-water based adhesives (such as BAL Stopgap) can be used.
-This is because Parquet flooring is usually stuck down with solvent based adhesive which must not be used with Marmox and Marmox is usually stuck down with a water based tile adhesive which must not be used with Parquet flooring.
+This is because Parquet flooring is usually stuck down with solvent-based adhesive which must not be used with Marmox boards - Marmox boards are usually stuck down with a water-based tile adhesive, which must not be used with Parquet flooring.